georgiy-pruss/Cryptography/README.md

 me.aes         — sample of encrypted file
 AES.htm        — (useful) demo of AES encryption of text messages
 util/...       — utility js files for the web stuff

+aes.py         — also implementation of AES

+dhkx.py        — DH key exchange scheme
+execdhkx.py    — program for practical keys exchange
 </pre>
-See also aes.ijs in the J repository and aes.py in the Py repository.
+To get aes.ijs in the J repository...